AbhilashG97/Frozen-Frosted-Bites/Basics/README.md

 If we want to add a list to a predefined list at the end, we can make use of the extend keyword.

 :warning: The ```append``` keyword can also be used, but that will result in a sub-list being added to the list.
-Instead, we have to use the ```extends``` keyword to add items present in the other list.
+Instead, we have to use the ```extend``` keyword to add items present in the other list.

 Here is the code snippet that shows the same -